PoliticalGraveyard.com

 Harding, Marie — of Ottawa, Franklin County, Kan.
 Democrat.
 Alternate delegate to Democratic National Convention from Kansas, 1940.
 Female.
 Presumed deceased.
 Burial location unknown.

 Harding, Marklet H. — of Buffalo, Erie County, N.Y.
 Socialist.
-Candidate for New York state assembly from Erie County 4th District, 1933; candidate for U.S. Representative from New York 42nd District, 1934.
-Presumed deceased.
+Candidate for U.S. Representative from New York 42nd District, 1932, 1934; candidate for New York state assembly from Erie County 4th District, 1933.
 Burial location unknown.

 Harding, Maurice (b.
 1901) — of Provo, Utah County, Utah.
 Born in 1901.
 Mayor of Provo, Utah, 1941-45; appointed 1941.
 Burial location unknown.